MixedRealityLab/cardographer-tabletop/README.md

 # Cardographer Tabletop

-The unity tabletop for ideation cards
+The unity tabletop for ideation cards.

 The tabletop will eventually be linked with cardographer-platform

 ## Version Details